jpzingoni/ETL-ScienceProjects/README.md

 ![img_01](/src/relaciones_tablas_proyectos.png)

 ## Python
 The work was done using Python in the Jupyter Notebook environment.
 Using the Pandas library, various files were manipulated to obtain the final results.
-The code can be referenced in the 'archivo.py' file.
+The code can be referenced in the [`proyectos_cyt.ipynb`](proyectos_cyt.ipynb)